nis6/legistify/README.md

 ### History

-This is a scalable component, with access to central redux store, it shows all of the booked slots for a particular lawyer on toggling the Check History button.
+This is a scalable component, with access to central redux store, it shows all of the booked slots for a particular lawyer on toggling the Appointment History button.
 For demo, I have added a few appointments with "Soli Sobrajee" of "Trilegal India", in the data file.

 ---